Logo

 Since the dismissal, Jerry Jones indicated that he regrets the process of Landry's firing and his role in it.

-Consequently, Jerry Jones ousted Johnson after the 1993 season despite two consecutive Super Bowl wins and refused to induct Johnson into the Cowboys Ring of Honor.
+Consequently, Jerry Jones ousted Johnson after the 1993 season despite two consecutive Super Bowl wins, and refused to induct Johnson into the Cowboys Ring of Honor for 30 years.

-Jerry Jones initially promised head coach Bill Parcells complete control over football matters; however, their relationship broke down after Jerry Jones signed controversial wide receiver Terrell Owens.
+Jerry Jones initially promised Bill Parcells, the Cowboys' head coach from 2003 through 2006, complete control over football matters; however, their relationship broke down after Jerry Jones signed controversial wide receiver Terrell Owens.

-In 2018, Jerry Jones told Atlanta Journal-Constitution reporter Mark Lane that serving as his own general manager helps streamline decision-making and communication lines with the coaching staff.
+Jerry Jones stated that working as his own general manager helps streamline decision-making and communication lines with the coaching staff.

 Jerry Jones is the subject of the 2008 book Playing to Win by David Magee.

-Jerry Jones became involved in the St Louis Rams move back to Los Angeles with Stan Kroenke in 2016.
+Jerry Jones became involved in the St Louis Rams move back to Los Angeles with Rams owner Stan Kroenke in 2016.

 Jerry Jones was a key proponent of the Oakland Raiders' move to Las Vegas to play at Allegiant Stadium.